The foundations of the past...

-Birth, marriage and death records are valuable markers to piecing together your
+Birth, marriage and death records (known in the world of genealogy as BMDs) are valuable markers to piecing together your

 family history.
-They provide that real basic information covering the important
+They provide those essential foundations, covering the important

 married and died can be very helpful on your family history search.
 With over 760,000

 Australian records spanning the 1800 and 1900s, our BDM records are a crucial stepping stone in your journey into the past.